pdivya26/Netflix-Analytics-Dashboard/README.md

 ## Key Insights

-- Netflix’s content additions peaked around **2019–2020**, marking its most aggressive expansion phase
+- Netflix’s content additions peaked around **2019–2020**, indicating a period of rapid global expansion
-- **Movies dominate** the catalog, but TV Shows are steadily increasing
+- **Movies form the majority** of the catalog, while TV Shows show steady growth over time
-- The **United States leads** content production, with strong global contributions
+- The **United States is the leading content producer**, with increasing contributions from other countries
-- **Drama and International content** are the most common genres
+- **Drama and International content** dominate the platform’s genre distribution
-- Majority of content is targeted toward **mature audiences (TV-MA)**
+- A large portion of content is rated **TV-MA**, reflecting a focus on mature audiences

+## Project Highlights

+- Built an end-to-end data analytics pipeline (Data Cleaning → EDA → Visualization)
+- Developed both **technical (Streamlit)** and **business-style (Power BI)** dashboards
+- Implemented **dynamic insight generation** based on user filters
+- Applied **data storytelling techniques** to explain trends clearly

 ## Tech Stack